DepressionCenter/AutomatorsAnonymous/RegExService/README.md

 ## Quick Start Guide
-+ _Non U-M users:_ In TDX iPaaS, create a new flow by importing a definition, and paste the contents of RegExService.json.
++ _Non U-M users:_ In TDX iPaaS, create a new flow by importing a definition, and paste the contents of [Service/iPaaS/RegExService.json](https://github.com/DepressionCenter/AutomatorsAnonymous/blob/main/RegExService/Service/iPaaS/RegExService.json).
 Alternatively, extract just the JavaScript if you plan to write the API in a different platform or web server.
 Once the RegEx Service is up and running, copy the URL.
 + _U-M users:_ Please request the URL to the RegEx Service from the Mobile Technologies Core (efdc-mobiletech@umich.edu).
-+ Download the flow definition (RegExClient.zip file) and import it into [Power Automate](https://make.powerautomate.com).
++ Download the flow definition ( [Client/PowerAutomate/RegExClient.zip](https://github.com/DepressionCenter/AutomatorsAnonymous/blob/main/RegExService/Client/PowerAutomate/RegExClient.zip) ) and import it into [Power Automate](https://make.powerautomate.com).
 Alternatively, create a flow with three actions (steps):
   + Compose: Enter the input parameters in JSON format
   + HTTP: Paste the RegEx Service URL into the URI field, change the method to POST, add a parameter WaitForResults=true, and put the results of the previous compose into the Body
   + Parse JSON: Enter the Body of the previous HTTP action in Content, and click "Use sample payload to generate schema".
 Use this as the sample: {"data":{"ResultValue":[""],"ResultCode":200}}